VelasquezAlejandro044/database-exercises/til.md

 Today I was remembered of how beautiful it is to share with others.
 To share with family and those who look up to you.

+09/27/2021
+Subqueries and temporari tables are a little more complexe than I expected.
+Time to work hardere

+09/28/2021
+A human must turn information into intelligence or knowledge.
+We've tended to forget that no computer will ever ask a new question - Grace Hopper

+- Continue to learn temporari tables.
+Lets get go!!

+# How to Verify Your Monthly Housing Stipend Once Enrolled

+In order to receive your monthly housing stipend, you must verify your attendance each month.
+Verifying your attendance is quick and easy.
+Following each month of training, please email the Buffalo VET TEC processing team at VETTEC.VBABUF@va.gov  to confirm your attendance for the previous month.
+In your email please include the following:
+·         First, Middle Initial and Last Name
+·         The month(s) you are verifying attendance
+·         DO NOT include your social security number (SSN) or other sensitive personal information, such as orders, direct deposit information or address changes.
+It is your responsibility to submit a monthly verification of attendance at the beginning of each month following the month in which you attended training.
+VA will only issue a monthly housing payment after you verify your attendance to VA.
+Please note, you may be responsible for any housing debts resulting from a reduction, withdrawal or termination of your program or changes to your eligibility.

+- If you can't solve a problem, then there is a simpler problem that you can solve.
+Find it!  - Poyla

+- "Work your solutions down, and your solutions up" Ryan Orsinger about SQL